EkkaaAE/EkkaaAE/README.md

 <h1 align="center">Hi 👋!
 I'm Eka Prasetiawan</h1>
 <h3 align="center">As a 5th semester student majoring in Informatics Engineering at Balitar Islamic University, I have a great interest in technology and always want to follow the latest world trends.
-I also play social media such as Instagram, LinkedIn, TikTok.
+I also play social media such as Instagram and LinkedIn.
 Let's be friends!</h3>

 ---